Clean

 Founder & Executive Director, Together We Thrive + Thrive Canteen

-Lindsay Chambers is the founder & Executive Director of Together We Thrive.
-The mission of Together We Thrive is three-fold; 1) to bring clean water into U.S. natural and manmade disaster zones 2) Provide clean water support to U.S. communities dealing with drinking water pollution 3) Provide organic fruits and vegetables to underserved communities through our free Thrive Farmers’ Markets.
+Former Avocado and Citrus Grower Lindsay Chambers is the founder & Executive Director of Together We Thrive.
+The mission of Together We Thrive is two-fold; 1) Provide fruits and vegetables to underserved communities through our free Thrive Farmers’ Markets 2) Provide clean water support to U.S. communities dealing with drinking water pollution and/or natural disasters.

 Meet our team